 ---|---|---|

-Put simply, kW refers to how much energy a device needs to work and kWh represent how much energy has actually been used.
+Put simply, kW refers to how much energy a device needs to work and kWh represents how much energy has actually been used.

-There is no standard price for electricity cost per kWh in the UK, which means your cost will vary from your neighbour's.
+There is no standard price for electricity cost per kWh in the UK, which means your cost could vary from your neighbour's.
+However, the average unit rates for gas and electricity under the price cap that came into effect in October 2024 are as follows:

 Electricity | Gas | |